 - Chappell, Warren and Robert Bringhurst.
 A Short History of the Printed Word.
 Revised and updated edn.
 Vancouver: Hartley & Marks, 2000. $24.95 list.
-A brand-new edition of a classic text: an excellent introduction to the technical aspects of early book production.
+The most recent edition of a classic text: an excellent introduction to the technical aspects of early book production.

 - Carter, John.
 ABC for Book Collectors.
 8th edn by John Carter and Nicolas Barker.
 New Castle, DE: Oak Knoll Books; and London: British Library, 2004. $30 list hb.
 Dictionary format, but surprisingly readable as a book, nevertheless.
-(The most recent edition of Carter's ABC for Book Collectors is also available for downloading online without charge as a .pdf file.)
+(The most recent edition of Carter's ABC for Book Collectors is also available as a free PDF download.)

 - Cavallo, Guglielmo and Roger Chartier (eds.).